YourITGroup/MemberListView/README.md

 Member Editing can be done without leaving the MemberListView by clicking on a member name, which creates a Dialog pulled in from the right side to edit the member.

+## Support Options

+For bugs and general feature requests please use the Issue tracker here on Github at https://github.com/YourITGroup/umbMemberListView/issues

+For help with installation and configuration, we recommend the Our.Umbraco forum here: https://our.umbraco.com/packages/backoffice-extensions/memberlistview-for-umbraco-7/say-hello/

+For help with customisation and integration with third party packages not covered above, Your IT Team offer a paid-for service.
+To start a discussion and find out more, visit https://youritteam.com.au/contact-us

 ## Version History

 **Version 1.5.4**